Skip to Main Content

 Can the library help?

-Sometimes instructors place course materials on reserve at the library Circulation Desk, for students to use for limited periods of time.
+Sometimes instructors place course materials on reserve at the library Circulation Desk for students to use for limited periods of time.
 Find out more about Course Reserves and search the listing of instructors and classes here.
-If the textbook you need is not there, ask your instructor if he/she would be willing to put a personal copy on reserve for your class.
+If the textbook you need is not there, ask your instructor if it's possible for them to put one of their personal copies on reserve for your class.

 What about interlibrary loan?